jennybc/stat540_2014/homework/hw02/hw02_array-rna-seq-dea.md

 i)  Recall that `edgeR` needs to estimate the dispersion parameter in the negative binomial model using an empirical Bayes method.
 Estimate the dispersion parameters using `estimateGLMCommonDisp`, `estimateGLMTrendedDisp` and `estimateGLMTagwiseDisp`.
 Plot the tagwise dispersion against log2-CPM (counts per million).

-> Unlike in seminar 7, you need to pass the design matrix to `estimateGLMTrendedDisp`.
+> Seminar 7 was now corrected so that the design matrix is used as an argument of `estimateGLMTrendedDisp`.